krishanubanerjee/2019-Kaggle-Bowl/README.md

 # 2019-Kaggle-Bowl

-This is from 2019 Kaggle bowl competetion- https://www.kaggle.com/c/data-science-bowl-2019/overview Feature engineering done in two different versions differently.
-Best cohen-Kappa score .50 for Kaggle submision where top score is .57.
+This is from 2019 Kaggle bowl competetion- https://www.kaggle.com/c/data-science-bowl-2019/overview
+<br> Feature engineering done in two different versions differently.
+<br> Best cohen-Kappa score .50 for Kaggle submision where top score is .57.

 ## Description and Challenge of the project¶